-Our room was a bit warm so we turned on the A/C, but quickly figured out it only blew heat, so we opened the windows, packed up to head to the High Atlas Mountains and Berber Villages in the morning, and drifted off to sleep after a long day.
+Our room was a bit warm.
+As such, we turned on the A/C, but quickly figured out it only blew heat.
+As a result, we opened the windows, packed for our trek through the High Atlas Mountains and Berber Villages in the morning, and drifted off to sleep after a long day.
 ETB

 Click HERE to download it with the GPSMyCity Travel App for an offline GPS guided article.

 Hiking the High Atlas Mountains

 Summiting Tizi Mzik in the High Atlas Mountains